Latin Summer School 2023

 Learn Latin as a Roman by total immersion: reading, speaking and writing!

-The main goal of the Summer School is to learn how to read and understand texts from different periods in a natural way, without having to decode or puzzle.
+words up, and so forth.
+By contrast, the main goal of the Addisco Summer School is to enable students to learn how to read and understand texts in a natural, fluent way, freeing them up to concentrate on meaning (‘the story)’, rather than form (‘the technicalities}’).

 General course information